Azure/kubernetes-kms/README.md

 ## Features

 * Use a key in Key Vault for etcd encryption
-* Generate key protected by a Hardware Security Module (HSM)
+* Generate keys protected by a Hardware Security Module (HSM)
 * Bring your own keys
 * Store secrets, keys, and certs in etcd, but manage them as part of Kubernetes
 * Restrict access using Kubernetes core concepts: RBAC, Service Accounts, and namespaces